 Topic 15 16 Recommendations 16 17 Recommendations RAG Update BSL No recommendation was made on this topic this year.
 The Welsh Government and local authorities should ensure appropriate state support for the communication needs for Deaf and hearing impaired children and young people and their families, including accessible and affordable BSL learning opportunities at a range of levels and the employment of staff in schools who are fluent communicators of BSL, to meet individuals' needs.
-Red There has been very little progress on this recommendation by the Welsh Government.
-I recognise that in July 2018 Welsh Government published an analysis of the local authority special educational needs workforce, an initial step that enables a better understanding of current provision for Deaf and hearing impaired children and young people.
-This report underlines the urgent need for progress.
-More than a third of SEN specialist services do not feel they are meeting the current demands for children and young people with a hearing impairment.
-More than half of SEN services feel they cannot meet current demand through the medium of Welsh.
-More needs to be done to understand the level of BSL skills in staff employed directly by schools, as the data collection was limited to the workforce of local authorities.
-This enhanced data should inform an urgent training and recruitment strategy to ensure the needs of children and young people are met.
+Red The urgent need for progress on this issue, underlined in the July 2018 Welsh Government analysis of the local authority special educational needs workforce, has been reiterated by the recent Petitions Committee Report to improve access to education and services in BSL.
+I am cautiously pleased to see Government accept three of the four recommendations made by this report but note that further clarity and detail is needed about how these might be achieved.
+A clear and costed action plan is needed to ensure the needs of individuals are met.
+I note that currently the impact of accepting the committee's recommendations are cost neutral.
+This action plan needs to include a specific strategy for workforce

+planning and professional learning for

+teachers and learning assistants

+working with Deaf and hearing

+impaired children and young people.

+, , ,

+This is needed immediately as

+currently a third of SEN specialist

+services do not feel they are meeting

+the current demands for children and

+young people with a hearing

+impairment.
+More than half of SEN

+services feel they cannot meet current

+demand through the medium of

+Welsh.

+The plan should also be able to

+demonstrate how it will assist in

+supporting other aspects of a child's

+life including early years,

+communication with their parents and

+friends and participating in

+recreational activities and community

+life.